urob-ctu/docs/docs/reinforcement_learning/reinforcement_learning.md

 This page covers reinforcement learning **(RL)** concepts and algorithms.
 Some formulations in this document might be a bit informal, since the goal is to provide the natural explanation of the terms, rather than keeping the strict formalism.

-At first, we provide introduction to formalization of RL task, and then we explain terms like: *RL task, RL algorithm, states, rewards, actions, value function, action-value function, return, advantage, policy.*
+At first, we provide introduction to formalization of RL task, and then we explain terms like: *RL task, RL algorithm, states, rewards, actions, value function, action-value function, return, advantage, policy.* Similar page providing this introduction is this[^1].

 The page [Road to PPO]({% link docs/reinforcement_learning/road_to_ppo.md %}) then uses the mentioned terms to explain what is a [policy gradient](https://en.wikipedia.org/wiki/Policy_gradient_method) and how the popular [PPO](https://en.wikipedia.org/wiki/Proximal_policy_optimization) algorithm can be derived from it.